seagreenio/react-bulma/README.md

 MIT @ seagreenio.

-Thanks to [Jeremy Thomas](https://github.com/jgthms) for making such a awesome css framework.
+Thanks to [Jeremy Thomas](https://github.com/jgthms) for making such an awesome CSS framework.